THE HISTORIC 18th CENTURY HOME OF GENERAL EDWARD HAND

 The current barn is not original to the property.
 However, it stands on the original location of General Hand's barn, stockyard and hog pen.
 This barn was built in Manor Township in the 1780's.
 It was purchased from PP&L in 1973, dismantled and reconstructed at Rock Ford.

-The Barn and grounds at Rock Ford are available to rent for wedding receptions, office meetings and parties, and other special events.
-If you are interested in holding your special event on 33 picturesque acres surrounded by gardens, woodlands, the Conestoga River and General Hand's mansion estate, please contact our Rental Coordinator at 717-799-8751 or email email@example.com for rates, information and date availability.
+The Rock Ford Barn and grounds are available to rent for wedding receptions, office meetings and parties, and other special events.
+If you are interested in holding your special event on 33 picturesque acres surrounded by gardens, woodlands, the Conestoga River and General Hand's mansion estate, please contact our Rental Coordinator at 717-799-8751 or email firstname.lastname@example.org for rates, information and date availability.

 Drone video fly-over of Rock Ford Plantation and grounds courtesy of Orbit Creative, Inc.